-All of the named executive officers employed as of the end of 2014 are eligible to participate in the change in control plan.
-A description of this plan is included below under the heading "Potential Payments upon Termination or Change in Control."
+All of the named executive officers employed as of the end of 2015 are eligible to participate in the change in control plan.
+A description of this plan is included below under the headings "Change in Control Plan" and "Potential Payments upon Termination or Change in Control-Amended and Restated Change in Control and Severance Benefit Plan."

 The change in control plan provides certain severance benefits to our executive officers, including the named executive officers, in connection with specified involuntary termination events, including termination without cause and constructive termination, following a change in control.
 The compensation committee believes these severance benefits are important from a retention perspective to provide some level of protection to our executive officers who might be terminated following a change in control and the amounts are reasonable and maintain the competitiveness of our executive compensation and retention program.
 Severance compensation is structured as a "double-trigger" benefit, meaning that an executive officer receives benefits only if the executive officer has an involuntary termination within a specified period of time following a change in control transaction.
 No benefit is provided solely as a result of a change in control.
 The compensation committee believes this structure serves to mitigate the distraction and loss of key executive officers that may occur in connection with rumored or actual fundamental corporate changes.
 Such payments protect the interests of our shareholders by enhancing executive focus during rumored or actual change in control activity, retaining executives despite the uncertainty that generally exists while a transaction is under consideration and encouraging the executives responsible for negotiating potential transactions to do so with independence and objectivity.
 Furthermore, this protection assists us in attracting and retaining highly valued executives.
 The compensation committee also believes that termination without cause and constructive termination are the appropriate involuntary termination events that should trigger benefits in a change in control transaction, because such terminations are generally considered to be beyond the control of a terminated employee and are terminations that, under different circumstances, would not have occurred.
-We do not provide any tax gross up payments on severance or change in control benefits.
+We do not provide any ta